 WHEN TO VISIT

-Experience the volcano in summer for alpine adventures on a variety of Short Walks.
+Experience the volcano in winter and the mountain is transformed with snow.
+Enjoy the dining options avalible, snow play in the designated area or Ski and ride Whakapapa, New Zealand’s largest ski area where the Sky Waka is just one of ten ski lifts to access the expansive terrain.
+Return in summer for alpine adventures on a variety of Short Walks.
 Typically available from December - June.
-Come back in winter and the mountain is transformed with snow.
-Ski and ride Whakapapa, New Zealand’s largest ski area where the Sky Waka is just one of ten ski lifts to access the expansive terrain.

 What to bring

 It's important to make sure you are prepared for the alpine environment here at Mt Ruapehu.
-The first thing to remember is that every trip needs a plan, even a short day walk.
+The first thing to remember is that every trip needs a plan, even snow play.
 Use this simple and easy tool to plan your trip and find a recommended equipment list.

-Check our on mountain report for daily weather, summer walks and Sky Waka status.
+Check our on mountain report for daily weather and Sky Waka status.